MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/create-dpm-protection-groups.md

 When you create a protection group, in the **Modify Disk Allocation** dialog box, the **Data Size** column for each data source displays a **Calculate** link.
 For the initial disk allocation, DPM applies the default formulas to the size of the volume on which the data source is located.
 To apply the formula to the actual size of the selected data source, select the **Calculate** link.
 DPM will determine the size of the data source and recalculate the disk allocation for the recovery point and replica volumes for that data source.
 This operation can take several minutes to perform.

-Accept the default space allocations unless you are certain that they do not meet your needs.
+Accept the default space allocations unless you're certain that they don't meet your needs.
 Overriding the default allocations can result in allocation of too little or too much space.

 Allocation of too little space for the recovery points can prevent DPM from storing enough recovery points to meet your retention range objectives.
 Allocation of too much space wastes disk capacity.

 After creating a protection group, if you allocated too little space for a data source, increase the allocations for the replica and recovery point volumes for each data source.

-If you allocated too much space for the protection group, remove the data source from the protection group and delete the replica, Then, add the data source to the protection group with smaller allocations.
+If you allocated too much space for the protection group, remove the data source from the protection group and delete the replica.
+Then, add the data source to the protection group with smaller allocations.

 ## Set up protection groups
-When you set up a protection group here's what you'll need to do:
+When you set up a protection group, here's what you'll need to do:

 ### Before you start
 Some things to note when creating protection groups:

--   If you're backing up to tape and you have only a single stand-alone tape, use a single protection group to minimize the effort to change tapes.
+-   If you're backing up to tape and you've only a single stand-alone tape, use a single protection group to minimize the effort to change tapes.
 Multiple protection groups require a separate tape for each protection group.

 -   Data sources on a computer must be protected by the same DPM server.
-In DPM a data source is a volume, share, database, or storage group that is a member of a protection group.
+In DPM, a data source is a volume, share, database, or storage group that is a member of a protection group.

 -   You can include data sources from more than one computer in a protection group.

--   Protection group members cannot be moved between protection groups.
-If you decide later that a protection group member needs to be in a different protection group, you must remove the member from its protection group and then add it to a different protection group.
+-   Protection group members can't be moved between protection groups.
+If you decide later that a protection group member needs to be in a different protection group, you must remove the member from its protection group and add it to a different protection group.

 -   If the members of a protection group no longer require protection, stop protection of the protection group.
 When you stop protection, your options are to retain protected data or to delete protected data.